 Nomination materials must include:

-- A reflective statement by the student about how the research or creative experience has enhanced their opportunities for learning AND a brief summary of the way in which the experience was enhanced by the mentor.
+2) A reflective statement by the student about how the research or creative experience has enhanced their opportunities for learning and a brief summary of the way in which the experience was enhanced by the mentor.

-Submit materials by email as attachments to the Office of National Scholarships and Awards: nsa@iu.edu.
-The deadline for nominations is Monday, March 3rd at 11:59pm.
-If you are interested in serving as a reviewer of this year’s submissions, you can contact us via the same email address or via contact information below.
+Submit materials by email as attachments to the office of National Scholarships and Awards: nsa@iu.edu.
+The deadline for nominations is Monday, April 20, 2026.